 Care must be taken to avoid sealant entering the air opening in the side block.
 Be sure to remove all excess silicone sealant before it sets up.
-Actione can be used to dissolve uncured sealant on the KMB 18 ONLY.
+Acetone can be used to dissolve uncured sealant on the KMB 18 ONLY.
 A wooden tongue depressor or similar device is recommended to remove the silicone sealant on a KMB 28.

 - 2) Thread the screw through the shell and lightly tighten into the side block body.
 A good indication that enough silicone has been applied will be extrusion of the silicone to the outer edges of the side block.
 Be sure to remove all excess silicone sealant before it sets up.
 Acetone can be used to dissolve uncured sealant. - 3) Slide the flat washer and the lock washer onto the stud.
 Run the stud nut down the stud and tighten.
-See "Torque Specs" module.
-DO NOT OVERTIGHTEN.
+See "Torque Specs" on page APNDX-19 for correct torque specifications.
+DO NOT OVER-TIGHTEN.

-Tighten the screw to the correct torque.
-See "Torque Specs" module.
+Tighten the screw to the correct torque, see "Torque Specs" on page APNDX-19 for correct torque specifications.
 Recheck for excess silicone extrusion and reclean as necessary.

-4) Install the air train gasket (not used on the

-KMB 28) onto the air train cup that is held in position by the stud and nut.
+4) Install the air train gasket (not used on the KMB 28) onto the air train cup that is held in position by the stud and nut.
 The gasket has a cut-out to accept the tube of the air train and a plug designed to cover the head of the alignment screw that helps to maintain the correct position for the side block.